-URBN VINO will continue to be at the brilliant Otago Farmers Market every Saturday morning at the Dunedin Railway Station throughout 2019.
-Come and see us up on the platform (look for the big sign) to try our latest releases of Riesling, Pinot Gris and Pinot Noir.
+URBN VINO will be at the brilliant Otago Farmers Market every Saturday morning at the Dunedin Railway Station throughout 2019.
+Come and see us up on the platform (look for the big sign) to try our new 500ml refillable wine bottles.

-The winery Cellar Door is also open for retail wine sales from 1.30pm-5pm every Saturday afternoon in the Terminus Building, 42 Queens Gardens (behind Moiety restaurant and directly opposite the Dunedin Chinese Gardens).
+The winery Cellar Door will be open for retail wine sales from 2pm-5pm every Saturday in the Terminus Building, 42 Queens Gardens (behind Moiety restaurant and directly opposite the Dunedin Chinese Gardens).

 Tours and tastings are also available by appointment.